XMLDB defining an XML structure

 The INDEX element

 Where all the indexes will be defined.
-For each index you can define its name, unique (true/false) and the fields that conform it.
+For each index you can define its name, unique (true/false) and the fields (as a comma-separated string) that it comprises.
 Please note that naming conventions are followed.

 Also, some "obvious index", like the one based in the "assignment" field of the "assignment_submissions" table doesn't exist.
 Yes, you know why: Because such column has been defined as a FK and the index will be automatically created (see previous section).

 This is the other big container in the XMLDB Schema (at the same level as the TABLES one) and we can define its name, type (only insert allowed for now) and table (against the sentences will be executed).